The concept of a Realtor rebate and discounting in general has been around for as long as there have been real estate agents.

 Table of Contents:

-A cashback Realtor is a rarity in New York State and New York City because the vast majority of real estate agents work for traditional brokerages that are loathe to tarnish their reputations by openly discounting their services.
+A cashback Realtor is a rarity in New York State and New York City because the vast majority of real estate agents work for traditional brokerages that are loathe to cannibalize their full commission (non-rebate) business by openly advertising rebates.
+After all, there are still thousands of buyers in NYC each year who don’t expect to receive any rebate from their buyer’s agents.

-Most traditional brokerages will discourage and often outright prohibit their real estate salespeople from working for less than the typical commission rate in New York State and NYC.
+Moreover, most traditional brokerages discourage and often outright prohibit their real estate salespeople from working for less than the typical commission rate in New York State and NYC.

 Furthermore, a small brokerage who tries to break ranks by offering a Realtor cashback to its clients will undercut its normal referral business.